lironber/GOAD/README.md

 # GOAD
-This repository contains Pytorch implementation of the method presented in "Classification-Based Anomaly Detection for General Data" by Liron Bergman and Yedid Hoshen, ICLR 2020.
+This repository contains a PyTorch implementation of the method presented in "Classification-Based Anomaly Detection for General Data" by Liron Bergman and Yedid Hoshen, ICLR 2020.

 ## Requirements
 * Python 3 +